-e) Substance Abuse
+c) Substance Abuse

 The Corporation is committed to maintaining a safe and healthy work environment free of substance abuse.
-Employees, officers and directors of the Corporation are expected to perform their responsibilities in a professional manner and, to the degree that job performance or judgment may be hindered, be free from the effects of drugs and/or alcohol.
+Personnel are expected to perform their responsibilities in a professional manner and, to the degree that job performance or judgment may be hindered, be free from the effects of drugs and/or alcohol.

-f) Employment of Relatives
+d) Employment of Relatives